Obscuretone/obscuretone.github.io/public/posts/en/jobnotfound.md

 That second number matters because post-interview ghosting is not silence after a low-effort application.
 It happens after the candidate has already spent real time in the employer's process.

 At the same time, the macro hiring market has become more confusing.
-The [Bureau of Labor Statistics reported](https://www.bls.gov/news.release/jolts.nr0.htm) 7.6 million U.S. job openings in May 2026, but only 5.2 million hires.
-In other words, visible openings do not automatically mean fast hiring, responsive process, or real candidate momentum.
+The [Bureau of Labor Statistics reported](https://www.bls.gov/news.release/jolts.nr0.htm) 7.6 million U.S. job openings and 5.2 million hires in May 2026.
+Those figures cannot be treated as a conversion funnel: openings count positions open on the last business day, while hires count additions to payroll throughout the month.

-That gap between openings and hires is part of why job seekers can feel disconnected from the market's official story.
+The distinction is part of why job seekers can feel disconnected from the market's official story.
+A large aggregate stock of openings says nothing about whether a particular listing is current, funded, responsive, or likely to close.
 The jobs are listed.
 The applications are submitted.
-The process still goes nowhere.
+The process can still go nowhere.

 ## The Error Message Problem